openjdk/guide/src/guide/testing-the-jdk.md

      * Add a _causes_ link from **(O)** to **(I)**.
 #.
 If **(O)** had a CSR request, update the CSR issue as follows:
    * Add a _csr-for_ link from the CSR to **(R)**.
-   * Add a note to the CSR that explains the reason for the redo and the impact on the CSR.
+   * Add a comment to the CSR that explains the reason for the redo and the impact on the CSR.
    * Move the CSR back into the [Finalized]{.jbs-value} state for re-review.
 (It's necessary to first move the CSR back to the [Draft]{.jbs-value} state before moving it to the [Finalized]{.jbs-value} state.)

 ProblemList entries and `@ignore` keywords will continue to point to the original bug (unless updated at back out).
 This is accepted since there is a clone link to follow.